materialsproject/docs/docs/index.md

 This is a place for all documentation relating to the [Materials Project](https://materialsproject.org) (MP), encompassing:

-* Foundations: concepts in materials and computer science that structure and aid interpretation of our data sets
+* Foundation: concepts in materials and computer science we use to structure and interpret our data sets
-* Case Studies: Examples of materials analysis and design using our data and tools
+* Methodology: how we generate and validate our computed data sets
-* Productivity: Using our website, application programming interface (API), and codebases.
+* User Guide: materials analysis and design using our data and tools
-* Reproducibility: How we generate and validate our computed data sets
+* User Reference: Detailed help for using our website, application programming interface (API), and codebases.
 * Contribution: Developer guides and design specifications

 If you notice an error or omission, please post an [issue](